Adholah96/Leaderboard/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-Passing my sincere gratitude to Cynthia from Behance for the design template.
+Passing my sincere gratitude to my mentors, CR, and other micronauts for constant advise and lessons.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>